 In this section:

 Online retail now dominates bookselling.
-In 2015 60% of JHP sales were online, 30% of that in traditional bookstores, 10% to non-bookstores, the remainder to Amazon.
+In recent years, 60% of JHP sales have been online: 30% of that in traditional bookstores, 10% to non-bookstores, the remainder to Amazon.

-We also make your book available online through traditional chain booksellers Barnes & Noble, Folletts, Blackwells and many other retailers through intermediaries such as Overdrive.
-We support smaller local independent booksellers by offering your title through sales channels on Indiebound in US and Hive in UK.
+We also make your book available online through traditional chain booksellers Barnes & Noble, Folletts, Blackwells, and many other retailers, through intermediaries such as Overdrive.
+We support smaller local independent booksellers by offering your title through sales channels on Indiebound in the US and Hive in the UK.
 These appear in the BUY ONLINE link on your book webpage at https://www.johnhuntpublishing.com.
 Your book's page will be made 'live' on the website approximately nine months ahead of publication date, once we have edited the descriptive copy and compiled the AI/tipsheet, and prepared the metadata to distribute to the trade and Sales teams.

 Some of these features will be in the book itself, some reach retail sites through our new title data feed to the trade, others you will be able to add through your author pages such as Amazon Author Central.
 The information you give us on your book pages helps get your book noticed online.
 This metadata is distributed far and wide throughout the distribution network.
 Once this has been sent it is very difficult, almost impossible, to retrieve or change.
 We can access source databases such as Nielsen Bookdata and Bowker and the bigger online retailers, but we will never reach every retailer.
 At every stage both before and after publication, we can use any marketing and publicity that you are doing to encourage retailers to order books.
 Please keep adding Marketing Activities.

 The number of copies the retailer shows as being in stock is not significant.
 Big retailers like Amazon pick up several times a week from the distributor.
-Our US distributor NBN can deliver books within 8 working days, similarly for our European distributor Orca Marston.
+Our US distributor NBN can deliver books within 10 working days (12 at the end of the month); our European distributor John Wiley & Sons, 5 to 7 working days.

 We have been alerted to a bug in the system for Amazon UK in which the pre-order buy button disappears from the listing of some titles approximately one month before publication.
 This is caused by a fault within Amazon's system.
-It is an issue we have raised several times with Amazon and, unfortunately, neither we nor they can can predict or prevent it from happening.
-Our Sales co-ordinator checks Amazon UK pre-order listings for every title around a month before publication, and if necessary submits a complaint to Amazon support, who immediately reinstate the pre-order button for any affected titles.
-We hope it won't happen for your book, but if you notice this problem has occured, alert us on the HELP forum under in Sales & Distribution/ Sales Online.
+It is an issue we have raised several times with Amazon and, unfortunately, neither we nor they can predict or prevent it from happening.
+Our Sales Coordinator checks Amazon UK pre-order listings for every title around a month before publication, and if necessary submits a complaint to Amazon support, who immediately reinstate the pre-order button for any affected titles.
+We hope it won't happen for your book, but if you notice this problem has occurred, alert us on the HELP forum in Sales & Distribution/ Sales Online.
 Pre-orders made before the button disappears are not affected.
+Please note: If you are searching for your pre-order title on Amazon in a region other than your own (i.e. searching Amazon USA from the UK or vice versa), you may not find it, or you may see it come up as unavailable.
+Don't be too concerned about this – readers in that region will be able to find it and pre-order.

 If you receive a new review of special note, you can add it to the Editorial Reviews on the Amazon.com, Amazon.co.uk etc. To do this you need an Amazon Author Central Account.
 For instructions, visit CHAPTER 12: ONLINE SALES AND AMAZON.

 NB.
 Sometimes a glitch on Amazon.com causes a book not to appear in searches.
-If you experience this problem please go to your Browser History, select Clear Browsing Data and delete your browser cache and cookies.
+If you experience this problem, please go to your Browser History, select Clear Browsing Data, and delete your browser cache and cookies.
 Then try your search on Amazon.com again, making sure to use book title and author surname.
-If the problem persists please let us know on the the Sales & Distribution/ Sales Online forum.
+If the problem persists, please let us know on the Sales & Distribution/ Sales Online forum.

 On most ebook sites your ebook will be available to pre-order one month before publication and can be downloaded and read from publication day onwards.